JavaMoney/jsr354-api/README.txt

 The current project structure is as follows:

 ---------
-* money-platform: contains core platform modules eventually targeting Java SE 9.
+* money-platform: contains core platform modules eventually targeting future Java versions like SE 9.
-  * api: contains the API targeting Java 9.
+  * api: contains the API targeting the Java Platform.
-  * ri: contains the platform part of the RI targeting Java 9.
+  * ri: contains the platform part of the RI targeting Java SE.
 * money-api: contains the main API part
   * convert: currency conversion
   * format: formatting and parsing